A Serious Flanders: Part 1 reception

 Tony Sokol of Den of Geek gave the Part One episode 5 out of 5 stars stating, "'A Serious Flanders', written by Cesar Mazariegos, and directed by Debbie Mahan, is an installment even non-Simpsons watchers will like.
 It is detailed, nuanced, and overloaded with jokes or their ghosts.
 Because the rules of character continuity are suspended, Part II should provide a satisfying conclusion."

 Marcus Gibson of Bubbleblabber gave the Part One episode an 8 out of 10, stating, "Overall, part one of 'A Serious Flanders' started the bloody two-part event on the right foot.
 From its comedy to the guest stars, the episode proves that no good deed goes unpunished.
 It would be interesting to see how they will follow that up in part two next week.
 Until then, all we can do now is pray that Flanders would find a way out of this deadly predicament."

+Liz Shannon Miller of Consequence thought the first part was "a big swing."
+She highlighted the interactions between the guest characters and the regular characters.
+She also stated that she was looking forward to the next part for the first time in decades.

 Part 2 reception

 Tony Sokol of Den of Geek gave the Part Two episode 5 out of 5 stars stating, "'A Serious Flanders (Part Two)' was written by Cesar Mazariegos, and directed by Matthew Faughnan.
 It continues the pace and excellence of the first part, which only edges it out in enjoyability because it was surprisingly novel.
 For a series which has run for 33 seasons, this is an achievement in itself.
 The Simpsons have been inconsistent in the past few years.
 They've given quite a few excellent episodes, but have been tossing away too many feeble entries, trying to maintain a balance between irreverence and respect.
 Fargo only changes names out of respect for the dead.
 This two-parter is a classic, and sets a high bar for the season."

 Marcus Gibson of Bubbleblabber gave Part Two an 8 of 10 stating "Overall, part two of 'A Serious Flanders' is a solid conclusion to the latest Simpsons two-part event.
 Despite its plot shortages involving Ned and his father, the episode has enough laughs and intrigue to deliver a worthy challenge for Ned's Christian beliefs.
 In conclusion, I would say that 'A Serious Flanders' is another satisfying two-part episode from The Simpsons.
 It's far from perfect, but it serves as an example of how the show can properly provide character development and situations in more than just one episode."

+Alan Sepinwall of Rolling Stone named the two-part episode one of the best television episodes of 2021.